devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 If this user needs to connect to the system then he needs a password, So let us assing a password to the user.

-To set / reset a password to the user
+To set / reset a password to the user we use `passwd` command.
+R

 This user which we created is a real user, But also to run our software or applications inside the server